Technology Integration and Participation

-Students will participate in literature reviews, program development, data collection and data analysis.
-Students are expected to create a manuscript for publication and present research findings locally, regionally or nationally.
-Students need to have basic technology skills and the willingness to learn all types of technology, including use of adaptive devices, apps and software for tablets, computers, and video game consoles.
+Depending on the status of the project, students will participate in literature reviews, program development, data collection and data analysis.
+Students need to have the willingness to learn all types of technology, including use of standard workshop and home maintenance tools, adaptive devices, apps and software for tablets, computer adaptations and video game consoles.

 Examples of Projects

-- WUOT Video Game Partners: Program development and effectiveness of an inclusive video game club for children with and without disabilities on social and leisure participation.
+- WUOT Inclusive Gaming Partners: Program development and effectiveness of an inclusive video game club for children with and without disabilities to promote social and leisure participation

-- iPads for OT students: The impact of integration of iPads on classroom engagement and learning outcomes in OT education.
+- iPads for Occupational Therapy Students: The impact of integration of iPads on classroom engagement and learning outcomes in occupational therapy education

-- WUOT AT Maker Day: Implementation and exploration of the impact of hands-on learning activities in a makerspace environment.
+- AT Maker Day: Lesson design, implementation and exploration of the impact of hands-on, service learning activities in a makerspace environment for occupational therapy students